 Thanks to his son and (step)daughter I could make this short blog to remember a marine’s life and his period in Indonesia.
 As it often goes there was not much knowledge of his service left within the family but with some documents and photo’s you can get an impression nevertheless.

 Although the 1927 Nanking incident mainly involved the great nations of that time there also was a minor involvement of the Dutch Navy and a group of their landing forces.
 Two albums from an officer of the light cruiser Hr.
-Ms. Sumatra show photo’s of the Dutch involvement in the incident that were previously unknown!
+Ms. Sumatra show many photo’s of the Dutch involvement in the incident that were previously unknown!

 During that trip the Sumatra stopped in many place like Hawai.